georgezefko/Time-Series-Analysis/README.md

 **Alarms** where the alarm data created

-*EDA_SM* where the preliminary analysis takes places
+**Feature_extract** feature extraction with tsfresh library (used only during exploration in Anomaly exploration notebook)

-*AnomalyExploration* Exploration analysis, labeling, feature engineering, training oversampling (it might be a bit messy and few steps don't clearly make sense)
+The notebooks below used for exploration.
+They might be a bit messy as they haven't cleaned properly *EDA_SM* where the preliminary analysis takes places

-*Feature_extract* feature extraction with tsfresh library (used only during exploration in Anomaly exploration notebook)
+*AnomalyExploration* Exploration analysis, labeling, feature engineering, training, oversampling (it might be a bit messy)

 *AlarmsEDA* Alarms exploration